shubataf2489/sep11-freedom-project/tool/learning-log.md

 To make an order you can use timeline to pick a order that is doing 2 animation at the same time and choose which animation should be first and last.

 From this video I was thing I can make it seem as though there is wind flowing through the trees when the aircraft is used.

+I shared my resources with my partner

+I recommended my partner which tutorials to follow

+I learned what a [link toan aframe tool](https://www.npmjs.com/package/aframe-supercraft-loader) is helpfu; then making a 3d world.

+Things I learned on the website:

+includeEnvironment-  include environment (sky, ground, lights).

+includeShadows- can decide whether the mesh should receive and cast shadows.

+I learned that I can control the viewer's view point  with selector to <a-asset-item> or URL to Supercraft JSON.

+Inspector tool to get a different view of the scene and see the visual effect of tweaking entities.

+The Inspector is similar to the browser’s DOM inspector but tailored for 3D and A-Frame.
+(Inspecter tool](https://github.com/aframevr/aframe-inspector)

+To modify the material of a model, we need to wait for the model to load, and then modify the three.js meshes created from the mode

+Sometimes textures just won’t work right off the bat.
+This is usually because exporters use absolute paths like C:\\Path\To\Model\texture.jpg or /Path/To/Model/texture.jpg

+I helped my partner understand what code she should try doing and practicing more with through a yellkey.

 <!--
 This script places a badge on your repl's full-browser view back to your repl's cover